-GFR (glomerular filtration rate): Glomerular filtration rate is the best test to measure your level of kidney function and determine your stage of kidney disease.
+GFR (Glomerular Filteration Rate)– Glomerular filtration rate is the best test to measure your level of kidney function and determine your stage of kidney disease.
 Your doctor can calculate it from the results of your blood creatinine test, your age, body size and gender.
 The earlier kidney disease is detected, the better the chance of slowing or stopping its progression.

-Phosphorous: A high phosphorus level in your blood can lead to weak bones, itching, bone pain and hardening of blood vessels.
-If your level is too high, your doctor may ask you to reduce your intake of foods that are high in phosphorus and take a phosphate binder.
+Phosphorous– A high phosphorous level in your blood can lead to weak bones, itching, bone pain and hardening of blood vessels.
+If your level is too high, your doctor may ask you to reduce your intake of foods that are high in phosphorous and take a phosphate binder.

-PTH (parathyroid hormone): Parathyroid hormone is produced by several small, bean-like parathyroid glands in the neck.
+PTH- (parathyroid hormone): Parathyroid hormone is produced by several small, bean-like parathyroid glands in the neck.
 Its job is to tell the bones to release calcium into the bloodstream.
-High levels of PTH may result from a poor balance of calcium and phosphorus in your blood.
+High levels of PTH may result from a poor balance of calcium and phosphorous in your blood.
 This can cause bone disease.
-PTH levels are also increased in CKD due to vitamin D deficiency.
+PTH levels are also increased in chronic kidney disease due to vitamin D deficiency.
 Your doctor may order a special form of vitamin D to help lower your PTH.

-Hypertension: high blood pressure.
+Hypertension– high blood pressure.
+High blood pressure is a common condition in which the force of the blood against your artery walls is high enough that it may eventually cause health problems, such as heart disease.
 Ask your doctor what your blood pressure should be.
 If your blood pressure is high, make sure to follow all the steps in your prescribed treatment.
 These steps may include taking high blood pressure medications, cutting down on the amount of salt in your diet, losing weight if you are overweight, and exercising.